camwestwood/xapi/recipes/Session-timeout.md

 ```

 ### Context
-Common entity identifier: Context.A, as defined on the [common structures](../common_structures.md#contexta) page.
+Common entity identifier: ContextA, as defined on the [common structures](../common_structures.md#contexta) page.
 Only the core attributes of context are applicable.

 Example: